SFhectorj/Project-6-TumblrP2-Codepath-/README.md

 Submitted by: Hector Baeza

-Tumblr Demo is an app that displays a feed of articles which then open up to a new
+Tumblr Demo is an app that displays a feed of articles which then open up to a new page with an image and a short story.

 Time spent: **4** hours spent in total